HybriD3-database/MatD3/doc/setup.rst

 It is sufficient to press enter at each query until the keys have been generated.
 However, protecting the key with a password would be a good idea if you intend to keep it on a public server.
 Then, at the GitLab website, go to your settings, find "SSH keys", and enter the public key.
 You can upload several keys in order to have pull/push access from more than one computer.

-You can now clone the Git repository with
+From a command line (i.e., using a terminal application, which is usually provided along with any Unix/Linux distribution or with MacOS), you can now clone the Git repository with

 .. code:: bash